A Tutorial on 5G Positioning: 5G Positioning: History, Present, and Future

 \subsubsection{NTN}

 An \ac{NTN} refers to a novel communication infrastructure that extends beyond Earth's surface, encompassing communication links established through satellites, drones, and other space-based platforms~\cite{Federica_non_2020}.
 These networks have gained prominence as a potential solution to address connectivity gaps in remote and underserved regions, offering improved global coverage and high-speed data transmission~\cite{Volk_field_2022}.
-The \ac{NTN} technology leverages advancements in satellite technology, inter-satellite links, and emerging concepts like constellations of low Earth orbit satellites to create a seamless and interconnected network that can support various applications, from broadband internet access to \ac{IoT} connectivity and emergency communication services~\cite{Vaezi_cellular_2022}.
-From the positioning perspective, \ac{NTN} has the potential to improve positioning coverage but will require advances in beamforming and signal design~\cite{dureppagari2023ntn}.
+The \ac{NTN} technology leverages advancements in satellite technology, inter-satellite links, and emerging concepts like constellations of low Earth orbit satellites to create a seamless and interconnected network that can support various applications, from broadband internet access to \ac{IOT} connectivity and emergency communication services~\cite{Vaezi_cellular_2022}.
+From the positioning perspective, \ac{NTN} has been investigated in~\cite{dureppagari2023ntn}, and it was shown to have the potential to improve positioning accuracy by using the \ac{CRB} analysis.